Monday, January 18, 2016

 Charting progress: EPRI’s Technology Readiness Guide scores energy efficiency technologies in a variety of categories.
 For each of these categories, the scores are plotted on a radial chart to compare performance of emerging and existing technologies.
 Very favorable technologies, such as LED lamps (shown in the chart), will have scores closer to or inside the blue ring.
 Scores closer to the center indicate that a technology is less favorable for a particular category.

 In 2012, EPRI created its Energy Efficiency Technology Readiness Guide to help utilities determine the most cost-effective technologies with potential for broad deployment.
 Updated annually, the guide serves as a useful reference for utilities with long-standing and newly created efficiency programs.
-The 2015 update is available now.
+A 2015 update is available.

 “We provide a systematic assessment of technologies at different stages in the R&D pipeline, based on our own evaluations and drawing on input from utility program administrators and technology developers,” said EPRI Project Manager Tom Geist.